COLLAPS experiment

-The COLinear LAser SPectroscopy (COLLAPS) experiment is located in the ISOLDE facility at CERN.
+The COLlinear LAser sPectroScopy (COLLAPS) experiment is located in the ISOLDE facility at CERN.
 The purpose of the experiment is to investigate ground and isomeric state properties of exotic, short lived nuclei, including spins, electro-magnetic moments and charge radii.
 The experiment has been operating since the late 1970s, and is the oldest active experiment at ISOLDE.

 Background

 The technique of collinear spectroscopy was developed in the mid-1970s by S.L.
 Kaufman.
 This describes a method of obtaining narrow absorption lines, specifically providing a sensitivity ideal for experiments on short-lived isotopes.

 Two beams are used in the technique: a laser beam sent through the sample, and a probe beam.
 The alignment of both beams collinearly (along the same path) allow for control of the time and spatial overlap.
 This enables investigation into the nuclear properties of the sample simultaneously.